 It’s fine to bring a friend or parent to the recruiter with you for support.
 It’s also a good idea to make a list of questions beforehand so you don’t forget anything.
 You’ll probably talk to your recruiter multiple times before making a decision, so don’t worry if you do forget something.

 Once you make the decision to enlist, the Military Entrance Processing Station (MEPS) is the place where recruits go to finish the enlistment process.
 There are MEPS locations all over the country.
 Candidates officially complete the process of joining the Military once they meet all of the requirements at the MEPS.
-This process may take up to two days.
+This process may take up to three days.

 Potential recruits must do the following at the MEPS: